floatingstarZ/GeRSP/README.md

 ```shell
 python ./train_mmdet.py ./configs_mmdet/faster_rcnn_GeRSP.py  --work-dir ./results/faster_rcnn_GeRSP
 ```
 Similar approaches can be applied to train RetinaNet and Dynamic R-CNN, the results can be found in our paper.
-For semantic segmentation and classification, we conducted experiments using MMsegmentation and MMClassification, with experimental configurations detailed in the paper.
+For semantic segmentation and classification, we conducted experiments using [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) and [MMClassification](https://github.com/open-mmlab/mmpretrain), with experimental configurations detailed in the paper.